asia-meidia/mqtt-ssl/README.md

 SERVER
 -

 The example we are going to follow is very simple.
 We have a MQTT server, one publisher and one subscriber.
 The publisher will send a message to the server with a certain topic and the subscriber, that will subscribed to that same topic will receive it.
-We wiill include security in two steps, first to the connections with SSL certificates and finally with user/password authentication.
+We will include security in two steps, first to the connections with SSL certificates and finally with user/password authentication.

 But first things first.
 Let’s start with the MQTT server.
 We will use Mosquitto, which is an open source implementation of an MQTT message broker.
 You can download it here for windows.